Terry Allen (Real

 Name: Terrill Leff) - WTMA DJ from the mid 60s through the early 70s.
 He

 also used the name "Dick Clark" for a short period of time.
-Terry is now a tour guide in Charleston.
+Now

 Audio Available!